jokull/blog/src/_posts/sql-diff-migrations/post.md

 ```

 This tells atlas to look at a local db and compare it to an sql file schema that is temporarily
-loaded into memory, then diff and produce a script — that format bit is just to add indentation.
+loaded into memory, then diff and produce a migration script bringing them in to sync.
+(That format
+bit is just to add indentation.)

 But where does that schema.sql come from?
 In my monorepo I've set up a package that is purpose made
 for migrations.
 It has drizzle and drizzle kit, imports the project schema from a sibling package